 Upon reassembly the water pump promptly started to leak all over the lift so a new one was installed.
 Further diagnostics and a leak down and compression test revealed loss of compression in the front and rear cylinders.
 Out came the motor again!

 With the help of a local Honda mechanic, Stan (who up until recently has been working at the Whittier Fun Center), they were able to diagnose the issues: bad rings and valve guides, and the valves and seats needed to be cut.
 After a honing job, and valve guides and seals, then cutting the valves and seats, the engine was reassembled and tested.
 Still no dice.
 Stan in his infinite wisdom devised a way to mount the heads on a custom machined tool to test the valve seating and perform a leak down test without having to reassemble the motor.
 After getting the valve seats cut once again, and bench tested with the custom tool, the engine was re-assembled and she started purring like TJ knew a VLX should!

-Fortis Crucem carb shield adorns the left side of the carbs where the original, less than haute couture cover sat, bringing a visually exciting element to what's typically a ho-hum part of the bike.
+The sexy aluminum Fortis Crucem carb shield adorns the left side of the carbs where the original, less than haute couture cover sat, bringing a visually exciting element to what's typically a ho-hum part of the bike.
 Here you can see the E-tank again as well as the very first permutation of what would become the Ucor Tank.

 The dual Keihin carbs are mounted with an anodized and laser engraved set of Velocity Stacks.
 The slide covers have also been replaced in favor of the far more imaginative Finned Slide Covers in polished aluminum finish.